-Strengthen civil society's role in decisionmaking on sustainable energy solutions: The regions, and countries.
+Strengthen civil society's role in decision-

+aggregation of projects among technologies, regions, and countries.
 Cooperation with IFIs and ECAs could help to initiate/advance the application of such tools.

-Pay increased attention to special conditions in developing countries: Particularly in developing countries, it would be helpful to establish flexible repayment schemes-for example, tying payments to borrowers' income streams.
-Micro-finance is important for enabling local communities to invest in renewable energy technologies, e.g., to modernize the use of biomass, and generate higher incomes.
+Pay increased attention to special conditions in developing countries: Particularly in developing countries, it would be helpful to establish flexible repayment schemes-for example, tying payments to borrowers' income Micro-finance is important streams. for enabling local communities to invest in renewable energy technologies. to e.g. modernise the use of biomass, and generate higher incomes.